timevans101/hello-world/README.md

 # hello-world
-i have now idea what im doing
+i have no idea what im doing
 literally
 deep end-->
 ----------->me